msbevers/hashGenerator/README.md

 (14) If the Port is not set appropriately, what is the failure mechanism?
 Error Messages?
 What happens?
 (15) What if the Port is not set at all?
 What is the failure mechanism?
 Error Messages?
 What happens?
 (16) Run the POST command to hash using the password "angrymonkey"  (Request Identifier returned Immediately and then 5 seconds delay then Hash entry added?
 1st time should be 1, 2nd time 2 etc.  Stats updated by 1?
 Time changed?
 (17) Run the POST command again with the same password "angrymonkey"  (Request Identifier returned immediately and then followed by 5 seconds?)
 Hash entry added?
 2nd time it should be 2.
-Staus updated by 1?
+Status updated by 1?
 Time changed?
 (18) Try password "", does it get encoded?
 Error Message?
 Crash?
 (19) Try password with 32 characters, 64, characters, 128 characters, 256 characters.
 What is the limit?
 What does the development team say?
 How does it fail?  gracefully?
 (20) Come up with a way to make sure SHA512 is being used.
 Is there a way to verify this?
 Are 64 characters (bytes) returned?
 SHA512 should return 64 bytes.
 Verify with https://emn178.github.io/online-tools/sha512.html?
 (Possible bug?
 34dd0f00ab6279aca24d8f3f41de7701e3331e46ef6437706188839f0b4376ffc5216bdccb5b0a09beea8bb36ef10f0277f32a8d07b2088d2958a0c6a7be00d6 is the answer returned which differs